HappyM0f0/UFOs/README.md

 <br>

-Using the website can be simple.
-On the left hand side there are several available filters for date, city, state, country and shape.<br>
+Using the website is simple.
+There are several available filters for date, city, state, country, and shape on the left-hand side.<br>>

 ![Defult_View](https://github.com/HappyM0f0/UFOs/blob/main/static/img/UFO_01.png)<br>
 <br>

-Filtering the content is simple.
-After typing in the desired criteria, press enter or deselect the input box by clicking anywhere on the page.<br>
+Filtering the content by typing in the desired criteria, press enters or deselect the input box by clicking anywhere on the page.
+In the example we will use "tx" for State.<br>

 ![Post_filter_no_Markings](https://github.com/HappyM0f0/UFOs/blob/main/static/img/UFO_02.png)<br>

-Afterwards we can see the content of the table change to our desired filter.
-In the image below we filtered to the state of "tx."<br>
+Afterward, we can see the content of the table change to our desired filter.
+In the image we see the results filtered to the state of "tx."<br>

 ![Post_filter_with_markings](https://github.com/HappyM0f0/UFOs/blob/main/static/img/UFO_02.1.png)<br>

 ## Summary:
 * The summary addresses one drawback of this webpage (2 pt)<br>
-- since shape only has a limited number of options we can make this into a drop down
+- since shape only has a limited number of options, we can make this into a drop-down
-- currenly we are limited to only the data provided which is not current
+- currently, we are limited to only the data provided, which is not current
-- the website shows all of the results at once, which could be greater that 100 entries
+- the website shows all of the results at once, which could be greater than 100 entries

 * The summary addresses two additional recommendations for further development (4 pt)<br>
 - limited the number of entires to 100 or fewer, could have it paged to show 100 at a time.